LibCrowds/libcrowds-analyst/README.md

 [![Build Status](https://travis-ci.org/alexandermendes/libcrowds-analyst.svg?branch=master)](https://travis-ci.org/alexandermendes/libcrowds-analyst)
 [![Coverage Status](https://coveralls.io/repos/github/alexandermendes/libcrowds-analyst/badge.svg?branch=master)](https://coveralls.io/github/alexandermendes/libcrowds-analyst?branch=master)

-A web application to help with real-time analysis and verification of LibCrowds results.
+Headless web application to help with real-time analysis of LibCrowds results.

-# How it works

-When a webhook is received from your PyBossa server to indicate that a task has been completed the LibCrowds Analyst server pulls in all task runs associated with that task and compares them according to the rules set out for the project collection (see below).
+When a webhook is received from the PyBossa server to indicate that a task has been completed the LibCrowds Analyst server pulls in all task runs associated with that task and analyses them according to the rules set out for that project (see [Analysis](README.md#Analysis)) and the task's result updated accordingly.

-## Convert-a-Card

-When a webhook is received from your PyBossa server to indicate that a task has been completed the LibCrowds Analyst server analyses all task runs associated with that task, looking for a specified match rate for each answer key (disregarding task runs where all answer fields have been left blank).
-If a match is found the result associated with the task is updated to the matched answer for each key.
-If all keys for all answers have been left blank the result will be set to the empty string for each key.For tasks where a match cannot be found the result will be set to "Unverified" and the application provides templates to check each of these unverified answers and manually set the final result.

 ## Requirements